Southwest Research Station

 Portal, Arizona

-Set amid the pine-covered canyons and rugged peaks of the Chiricahua Mountains, this acclaimed research station offers access to one of North America's most rewarding birding destinations.
-The surrounding sky-island ecosystem draws an extraordinary diversity of species, including Elegant Trogons, numerous hummingbirds and seasonal migrants from Central and South America.
-Long a center for scientific discovery, the station hosts researchers studying everything from birds and reptiles to insects and plant life while welcoming naturalists eager to experience the region's biodiversity firsthand.
-A hummingbird viewing area, nature shop and network of nearby trails place wildlife encounters within easy reach, whether guests are searching for a coveted lifer or simply enjoying the rhythms of the mountains.
+Its location within a sky island—where a mountain range rises in isolation from the desert "sea" below—is significant, an environment that draws an extraordinary diversity of avian species, including elegant trogons, numerous hummingbirds and seasonal migrants from Central and South America—in addition to the forest owls studied during our fieldwork.
+Long a center for scientific discovery, the station hosts professional researchers studying everything from birds and reptiles to insects and plant life while welcoming amateur naturalists eager to experience the region's biodiversity firsthand.
+A hummingbird viewing area and network of nearby trails place wildlife encounters within easy reach.